 4. Not sure of which workflow to use

-A number of marketers commonly choose workflows based on predefined goals and triggers.
-Welcome workflows, onboarding workflow, new subscriber workflow – these are pre-set into the marketing automation tool as and when a custom action is taken by the user.
+Many marketers commonly choose workflows based on predefined goals and triggers.
+Welcome workflows, onboarding workflow, new subscriber workflow – these are pre-set into the marketing automation tool and when the user takes a custom action.

 Your biggest reason for being unsure about which workflow to use is that you aren’t ‘segmenting’ based on user actions.
 For example, within your lead nurturing workflow, you can further segment users based on their level of engagement with each communication sent out.